ufs-community/uwtools/docs/Contributors_Guide/github_workflow.rst

     reviewer to perform.
 4. Perform any testing that is requested of the reviewer.
 5. Check to ensure the correct "base" branch is selected.
-In most cases, the "base" branch will be the develop branch.
+In most cases, the "base" branch will be the "develop" branch.
 6. Click on the “Files Changed” tab to review the differences in code between the “base” branch and the “compare” branch.
 7. Review each file and ensure that the changes seem reasonable.